oneder2/INST326-steam-search-engine/README.md

 Each Python function is documented with:
 - Detailed description and purpose
 - Python function signature with type hints
+- Complete parameter documentation with types and default values
 - Usage examples with working Python code
 - Related functions and dependencies
 - Complexity assessment and performance notes
+- Tags for easy searching and categorization
 - Integration with FastAPI framework

 ### Function Examples